phospho-app/phospho/README.md

 nano .env.docker # or emacs or vscode or vim
 ```

 By default, phospho uses OpenAI as it's main LLM provider.
-If you want to use another provider, you can specify it in the `.env.docker` by setting the `OPENAI_BASE_URL` and `MODEL_ID` variables to point to your provider (Ollama, Mistral, etc).
-Learn more [here](https://docs.phospho.ai/).
-Don't forget to update the `OPENAI_API_KEY` variable with your provider's API key.
+If you want to use Ollama locally, you can specify it in the `.env.docker` by setting `USE_OLLAMA=True` and setting the `OLLAMA_MODEL` to the model you are running.
+In this case, the `OPENAI_API_KEY` variable will not be used.

 5. Launch the project